matyas-services/selfhostguides/guides/linux-basics/introduction.md

+---
+title: Introduction to Linux: A Step-by-Step Beginner's Guide
+description: Learn what Linux is, how to choose a distribution, and get started as a beginner with this step-by-step guide.
+---

 # Introduction to Linux: A Step-by-Step Beginner's Guide

 Linux is a free, open-source operating system used for everything from web servers to desktops.
 This guide will help you get started with Linux, even if you’ve never used it before.